 Step 7 - Turn Right Way Out

 Turn your pocket the right way out and press well.
-Make sure any curves are poked out and the curves are smooth.
+Make sure any curves are poked out, and the curves are smooth.
+Here is the pressed pocket.

 Step 8 - Attach the Pocket

 This is the final step in how to sew a pocket.
-Pin the pocket in place it on the right side of your clothing item, making sure it is straight.
+Determine the pocket placement and pin the pocket in place on the right side of your clothing item, making sure it is straight.

 I always find it is best to try the item on with the pocket pinned so I can check the placement.
 It can often look quite different on the body to laying it flat on your table.

-Then stitch around the sides and bottom with a topstitch that is close to the edge.
+Then stitch through all pocket layers, around the sides and bottom with a topstitch that is close to the edge.
 This will have the added bonus of closing the gap in the side or bottom.

-Topstitching Threads - I generally just use my regular thread but you can also use a thicker topstitching thread.
-If you are a beginner I always recommend a matching color but as you get more advanced, try switching to trendy contrast color.
-(How to Topstitch)
+Topstitching Threads - I generally just use my regular thread, but you can also use a thicker topstitching thread.
+If you are a beginner, I always recommend a matching color, but as you get more advanced, try switching to trendy contrast color.
+(How to Topstitch).
+Topstitching can be done in a longer stitch length.

-Reinforcing - It is really important that you backstitch the beginning and the end of the stitching for extra strength.
+Reinforcing the Pocket Opening - It is really important that you backstitch the beginning and the end of the stitching for extra strength.
 If you are putting your hands in and out of a pocket, it has quite a lot of wear and tear.
+Reinforcement can also be done with a very narrow zigzag stitch.

 Pocket Decoration Ideas